jboss-developer/jboss-eap-quickstarts/ejb-security/README.md

 To implement EJB security, you need to:

-1. Add a security-domain to your jboss-web.xml, please refer to the /webapp/WEB-INF/jboss-web.xml -war packaging- for the security domain xml; you can use jboss-ejb.xml for jar packaging
-2. Configure a security domain in standalone.xml
-3. Have users.properties and roles.properties files in WEB-INF/classes directory of your web application

-To implement EJB declarative security, you need to:

-1. Add security annotations to your EJB declaration
-2. Make sure the allowed user role is the same as the role defined in roles.properties file
-3. Make sure the security domain referenced in the jboss-web.xml is defined in the JBoss AS standalone.xml configuration file.
-Find the `<subsystem xmlns="urn:jboss:domain:security:1.1">` and copy the following XML snippet into the `<security-domains>` section:
+1. The application will use a security domain that needs to defined in the application server standalone.xml as follows, Find the `<subsystem xmlns="urn:jboss:domain:security:1.1">` and copy the following XML snippet into the `<security-domains>` section:

              <security-domain name="WebSecurityBasic" cache-type="required">
                  <authentication>